mvinyard/cellplots/README.md

-# getzlab-pyplots
+# cell-pyplots
-A possible plotting assistant and resource for members of the Getz Lab.
+A plotting assistant and resource for those working with single-cell and/or genomics data.